 5. Hiking in the UK

 After Scotland, I headed south to another big mountain, Scafell Pike in the Lake District, England’s highest mountain!
-And this time I had 360-degree views at the top over the fells of the Lake District which was simply stunning.
+And this time, I had 360-degree views at the top over the falls of the Lake District, which was simply stunning.

 Becky from Becky The Traveller